Hasso-Plattner-InstitutSDG am HPI

 Research

-I want to apply machine learning methods to efficiently analyze large amounts of MS data and research how they can be used to predict sample conditions without preprocessing, e.g., whether they belong to a healthy or disease-affected organism.
-For this, I will represent samples as image-like data structures so that they can be processed using fine-tuned deep-learning models from the computer vision domain.
-The pixels in these pseudo images represent the abundances of the detected peptides and thus help to understand the sequences of and changes to proteins involved with the disease.
-Also, the changes that are introduced to peptides through different PTMs will be represented in different pixels.
-These peptide and PTM information are the key to explaining the difference in health between samples.
+Recently, methods from the field of machine learning have proven to be successful in the analysis of complex proteomics data, such as the detection and intensity estimation of peptide feature intensity.
+In this work, we want to apply machine learning methods to efficiently analyze large amounts of MS data and predict sample conditions, e.g., disease presence or progression, without sequence-dependent preprocessing.
+We will especially focus on the unbiased understanding of disease outcomes in SARS-CoV-2 infected patients and their prediction.
+For this, we will represent samples as image-like data structures so that they can be processed using fine-tuned deep-learning models from the computer vision domain.
+The pixels in these pseudo images represent the abundances of the detected peptides and thus provide unbiased raw features of proteins involved in the disease without prior knowledge of sequence or modification.
+This peptide information is the key to explaining the difference in course of disease and could lead to novel biomarkers.

 Teaching